th2-net/th2-codec-sailfish/README.md

 You can set desired dictionaries using its aliases.
 Note that this part of the configuration is optional.
 If it is not specified, dictionaries will be loaded based on type.
+If a dictionary with the required type is not found, an exception will be thrown.
+A detailed list with found and required dictionaries will also be logged.

 Example: